Publications

 2021

-- CHI 2021HandPainter - 3D Sketching in VR with Hand-Based Physical ProxyYing Jiang, Congyi Zhang*, Hongbo Fu, Alberto Cannavò, Fabrizio Lamberti, Henry Y K Lau, and Wenping Wang (* denotes the corresponding author.)In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems, 2021
+- CHI 2021HandPainter - 3D Sketching in VR with Hand-Based Physical ProxyYing Jiang, Congyi Zhang†, Hongbo Fu, Alberto Cannavò, Fabrizio Lamberti, Henry Y K Lau, and Wenping Wang († corresponding author)In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems, Dec 2021

 3D sketching in virtual reality (VR) enables users to create 3D virtual objects intuitively and immersively.
 However, previous studies showed that mid-air drawing may lead to inaccurate sketches.
 To address this issue, we propose to use one hand as a canvas proxy and the index finger of the other hand as a 3D pen.
 To this end, we first perform a formative study to compare two-handed interaction with tablet-pen interaction for VR sketching.
 Based on the findings of this study, we design HandPainter, a VR sketching system which focuses on the direct use of two hands for 3D sketching without requesting any tablet, pen, or VR controller.
 Our implementation is based on a pair of VR gloves, which provide hand tracking and gesture capture.
 We devise a set of intuitive gestures to control various functionalities required during 3D sketching, such as canvas panning and drawing positioning.
 We show the effectiveness of HandPainter by presenting a number of sketching results and discussing the outcomes of a user study-based comparison with mid-air drawing and tablet-based sketching tools.